Spring Garden Revival

 Contact West Bridgewater's Department of Public Works for Grub-Damaged Turf Disposal & Treatment Debris Management

-West Bridgewater Department of Public Works
+West Bridgewater Forestry & Parks Department

 • Japanese Beetle (Popillia japonica): C-shaped larvae, 1-year life cycle, adults emerge June-July